Key takeaways:

 Certain birth control methods can increase your risk for UTI.
 Diaphragms and spermicides may alter the balance of bacteria in the genital area.
 This can make it easier for bacteria to enter the urinary tract.

 If you develop a UTI while using a diaphragm, it may not be the right size.
-Talk with your healthcare provider about your birth control options if you’re having UTIs while using diaphragms or spermicide.
+Talk with a healthcare professional about your birth control options if you’re having UTIs while using diaphragms or spermicide.

 Estrogen plays an important role in keeping the urinary tract healthy.
-It helps to support the growth of helpful bacteria to keep harmful bacteria at bay.
+It helps to support the growth of helpful bacteria, which keeps harmful bacteria at bay.
 But a drop in estrogen levels during menopause can allow infectious bacteria to thrive.
 This can increase your risk of UTIs during menopause.

 The use of catheters, like indwelling urinary catheters, are a common cause of UTIs.
 Urinary catheters involve the insertion of a flexible tube into the bladder through the urethra.
 This process can introduce bacteria from the surrounding environment or the genital area into the urinary tract.